chent86/algorithm_project1/readme.md

 # project

 Suppose there are n facilities and m customers.
-We wishto choose:
+We wish to choose:
 (1) which of the n facilities to open
 (2) the assignment of customers to facilities
 The objective is to minimize the sum of the opening costand the assignment cost.